-Black Hills Power and any future Utility Subsidiary are expected to be able to provide for their capital needs through the Authorization Period through internally generated funds and other anticipated sources, including their own debt or preferred securities financing.
+Black Hills Power is expected to be able to provide for its capital needs through the Authorization Period through internally generated funds and other anticipated sources, including its own debt or preferred securities financing.

-Rule 52 provides an exemption from the prior authorization requirements of the Act for most of the issuances and sales of securities by a public utility subsidiary because they must be approved by the relevant state public utility commission(s), which, in the case of Black Hills Power is the South Dakota Commission.32 However, certain external financings by Black Hills Power and any future Utility Subsidiaries may be outside the Rule 52 exemption.
-Black Hills Power (and Black Hills on behalf of any future Utility Subsidiaries) therefore requests authorization, to the extent needed, to issue Subsidiary Common Stock, Subsidiary Preferred Securities, Subsidiary Long-Term Debt, and Subsidiary Short-Term Debt subject to the same conditions as described for Black Hills' issuance and sale of Common Stock, Preferred Securities, Long-Term Debt, and Short-Term Debt, provided that Subsidiary Long-Term Debt and Subsidiary Short-Term Debt may be incurred on a secured basis.
-Financings obtained under this authorization will be used by Black Hills Power and any future Utility Subsidiaries for general corporate purposes and working capital requirements, including contributions to the Utility Money Pool.
+Rule 52 provides an exemption from the prior authorization requirements of the Act for most of the issuances and sales of securities by a public utility subsidiary because they must be approved by the relevant state public utility commission(s), which, in the case of Black Hills Power is the South Dakota Commission.

+However, certain external financings by Black Hills Power (and any future Utility Subsidiaries) for which authorization is requested herein may be outside the Rule 52 exemption.
+The authority herein sought excludes financings exempt under Rule 52.
+Financings obtained under this authorization will be used for general corporate purposes and working capital requirements, including contributions to the Utility Money Pool.
 These financings may be made under instruments in place at the time of registration or new agreements so long as any such instrument or agreement complies with the limitations described herein.

-32. In general, all securities issuances by Black Hills Power must be approved by the South Dakota Commission, other than limited levels of short-term indebtedness.
+20. In general, all securities issuances by Black Hills Power must be approved by the South Dakota Commission, other than limited levels of short-term indebtedness.
 S.D.
 Codified Laws §§ 49-34A-29, 30.